kgcola/nfd/data/startMessage.md

-You can send the message to this bot for forward messages to @cola2333
+You can send the message to this bot for forward messages to @colaO_o